 Interviews were coordinated with the intention of finding a place that was convenient for the participants and with as little disruption as possible.
 Most interviews were conducted at the guards’ workplace, namely the entrance of the school.
 I conducted two pilot interviews to focus the research questions, build an interview guide, and locate potential participants.

-The data analysis applied was based on the constant comparative method, starting from an open coding, which was followed by an axial and selective coding (Strauss & Corbin 1998).
+The data analysis applied was based on the constant comparative method, starting with open coding, followed by axial and selective coding (Strauss & Corbin 1998).
 To ensure the quality of research, I followed Lincoln and Guba’s (1985) approach based on the concept of trustworthiness rather than validity.
 They recommend various means to increase trustworthiness, including deep and consistent research, triangulation, peer review, thick description, and keeping a research log.

 Findings